ese5160/a14g-final-submission-t06-logic-ninjas/README.md

 ### Inspiration
 - **Motivation**:
-  The idea for this device was inspired by the challenges faced by professionals in various fields who require robust and mobile diagnostic tools:
+  The idea for this device was inspired by the challenges faced by professionals in various fields who require robust and mobile diagnostic tool without needed an external device like a loptop to display the probed data, some potential target domains are:

   - **Embedded Systems Engineers**: Enables on-site debugging without dismantling equipment.
   - **Robotics Developers**: Facilitates real-time monitoring and troubleshooting of robotic systems in motion.